Donald Trump Is ‘Moving Closer To Impeachment’, Says House Speaker Nancy Pelosi

-Speaker of the House Nancy Pelosi said on Wednesday that she believes Donald Trump is getting closer to impeachment by trying to thwart subpoenas and stifle congressional efforts to look into his administration, Yahoo News reports.
+Speaker of the House Nancy Pelosi said, on Wednesday, that she believes President Donald Trump is getting closer to impeachment.
+She claims that the president is inviting impeachment by trying to thwart subpoenas, and by stifling congressional efforts to look into his administration, Yahoo!
+News reports.

-Trump has filed lawsuits, made threats, and used just about every tool at his disposal to attempt to foil Congressional efforts to investigate him.
-Most recently, he invoked “executive privilege” over the Mueller report, which House Democrats have attempted to subpoena after being given a heavily-redacted version of the report, instead of the full, uncensored report.
+Trump has filed lawsuits and made threats in attempts to foil congressional efforts to investigate him.
+Most recently, he invoked executive privilege over the unredacted Mueller report, a document which House Democrats have attempted to subpoena after being given a redacted version of the report.

-Trump’s invocation of executive privilege came just before the House Judiciary Committee was set to hold Attorney General William Barr in contempt for refusing to hand over the full report, even after having been issued a subpoena.
+Trump’s invocation of executive privilege came just before the House Judiciary Committee was set to hold Attorney General William Barr in contempt for refusing to hand over the full report.
+Barr’s refusal seemed steadfast, even after having been issued a subpoena.

 In an interview with The Washington Post, Pelosi suggested that Donald Trump is digging his own political grave with his efforts.

-“The point is that every single day, whether it’s obstruction, obstruction, obstruction — obstruction of having people come to the table with facts, ignoring subpoenas. . . every single day, the president is making a case — he’s becoming self-impeachable, in terms of some of the things that he is doing.”
+“The point is that every single day, whether it’s obstruction, obstruction, obstruction — obstruction of having people come to the table with facts, ignoring subpoenas… every single day, the president is making a case — he’s becoming self-impeachable, in terms of some of the things that he is doing.”

 It was the second time in two days that Pelosi had mentioned impeachment.
-On Tuesday, the California Democrat noted that one of the articles of impeachment against Richard Nixon back during the Watergate scandal was that he had ignored Congressional subpoenas.
+On Tuesday, the California Democrat noted that one of the articles of impeachment against Richard Nixon — back during the Watergate scandal — was that he had ignored congressional subpoenas.

 House Speaker Nancy Pelosi suggested that President Trump is building his own case for impeachment https://t.co/LwwoQixOeK